dotnet/AspNetCore.Docs/aspnet/migration/http-modules.rst

 By `Matt Perdeck`_

-`Modules and HTTP Handlers <https://msdn.microsoft.com/en-us/library/bb398986.aspx>`_ are no longer available in ASP.NET 5.
-This article shows how to migrate your modules and handlers to the new ASP.NET 5 :ref:`middleware <fundamentals-middleware>`.
+This article shows how to migrate existing ASP.NET `HTTP modules and handlers <https://msdn.microsoft.com/en-us/library/bb398986.aspx>`_ to ASP.NET 5 :ref:`middleware <fundamentals-middleware>`.

 .. contents:: In this article:
   :local: